 I went in closer to kiss her again.

-She put her finger on my lips and said, “Not right now, Guhya.
+She put her finger on my lips, “Not right now, Guhya.
 You were right, we need to focus.
 We have a deadline.”

-To our right, a massive cave doorway invited us in.
+To our right, a voracious jaw-shaped doorway invited us in.
 I said, “This must be Dread’s Domain then.”

 The mist in the air glowed cyan.
 Black- and stone-colored stalactites hung like chandeliers, threatening to kamikaze us at any moment.
 Despite being a natural cave, technology imbued the walls with power, the source of the cyan lighting.
-The Aeon of Dread lived in better conditions than the village.
-His choice to be a traitor paid off.
+The Aeon of Dread’s choice to be a traitor paid off.

+Another presence emerged.
 A creature stood before us, to the left.
-It towered over us, 7 meters high.
+It towered 7 meters high.
 Black fluff cloaked its body.
-It even appeared to have a hood like a genuine magic cultist robe.
+Something like a magic cultist robe hooded its head and body.
 Its face had dense needle-like teeth and a solid gemstone plate that replaced its eyes.
 The creature’s head lit up with electricity, palpitating with teal light like a heartbeat.

 Shaking, I said, “Wh-what the hell is that??”